Moore & Van Allen Secures Acquittal for Client in High-Profile Federal Criminal Antitrust Case

 After more than a month of trial, including the Defense’s aggressive, fact-based defense case that included complex economic expert testimony, the jury found Mr. Lovette and the other defendants not guilty after less than one day of deliberation.
 “The quick verdict in favor of all five defendants vindicates these innocent men’s courageous decisions to fight the government’s baseless charges,” said Mr. Fagg.

-In addition to Mr. Fagg, MVA’s team representing Mr. Lovette included partners Frank E. Schall and James P. McLoughlin, Jr., and attorneys Kaitlin M. Price, Catherine R. Prater, Katherine Clarke McDiarmid, Fielding E. Huseth, Drew P. Newman, and Alexis T. Narducci, among others.
+In addition to Mr. Fagg, MVA’s team representing Mr. Lovette included partners Frank E. Schall and James P. McLoughlin, Jr., and attorneys Kaitlin M. Price, Catherine R. Prater, Katherine Clarke McDiarmid, Fielding E. Huseth, and Alexis T. Narducci, among others.
 According to Mr. McLoughlin, “this was a true team effort that showed the depth and talent of our white collar bench.
 The complexity and difficulty of bringing not one, but three antitrust conspiracy trials within 10 months to a successful conclusion against the resources and expertise of DOJ’s Antitrust Division is a remarkable achievement.”
 Mr. Schall added, “each one of our experienced lawyers played a pivotal role.”

 Joining MVA in the defense of Mr. Lovette was Dru Nielsen, a seasoned trial lawyer in Denver.
 Ms. Nielsen was a true partner with MVA’s trial team.